Why Do Men Pull Away From You & The Relationship?

 It’s because you no longer feel polarized by him…

 It’s because you won’t be feeling his masculine energy.
 So as a result, you may feel like you’re in a relationship with one of your girlfriends!
 You don’t want your man to be like one of your girlfriends!

 In fact, the reason you were attracted to a man in the first place was largely to do with the masculine energy he gave out.
 His presence, his strength, intelligence, his sense of humor, his potential to be a good provider, etc….this is all happening naturally, sometimes without you being aware of it.

-What we women really want deep down is to be in a relationship with a MAN – but because of the society we live in – none of us are taught how to understand the opposite sex!
 We want to be in a relationship with a man, but when a man acts differently than we do, we get all hurt, confused and worried.

 What Men Really Want from You

 You see, what men really want from you (and they do want more than one thing), but when he pulls away, what he really wants from you is to feel like he has a high value woman.
 Key word: has.
 He needs to still feel like you are high value, he needs to feel that you are loyal and that you will be there for him.

 Remember that a relationship with a closed off, unresponsive woman doesn’t give him the feeling of freedom.
 That doesn’t mean it’s your fault; this is just the truth.
 Being with someone who shows up low value makes anyone feel restricted and chained.